Liuhaixv/csgo-hitsound-maker-external/readme.md

 2.Play sound when you killed enemy.

+3.Play sound when you headshot killed enemy.

-3.Play sound when falshed enemy.
+4.Play sound when falshed enemy.

 ## Usage
 Copy the folder "sounds" from source to folder where .exe is, you can replace the .wav files with whatever .wav you like